leomancini/origami-studio-material-system/README.md

 ## Samsung Notification

 *A pushed Android notification with customizable app information and messaging.
-Visual style most closely aligns with Samsung UI*
+Visual style most closely aligns with Samsung UI.*
 <br>
 *Use the Touch button on the component to capture when the notification was tapped.*